CS5008Fall2025/city-finder-skakked/Report.md

 ## Deeper Thinking
 4. For this assignment, you didn't need the most "efficient" set of data structures (for example, a heap wasn't required).
 However, think on the scale of google/apple maps - they have to deal with millions of vertices and edges.
 What data structures would you use to store the graph?
 Why?
 Somethings to consider - would you be able to store the entire graph at a time?
 Could you break it up into smaller pieces?
 How would you do that?
 Would there be advantages to caching/memoization of paths?
 You are free to explore your thoughts on this subject/reflect on various ideas.
 Other than a realization of some scalability of problems, there isn't a wrong answer.

+   > For something as large as Google Maps with millions of locations, I would use compressed adjacency lists to store the graph efficiently.
+The entire world's graph cannot fit in memory on one machine, so I would partition it geographically into tiles or regions that load on-demand.
+Only loading the relevant area for each query plus a small buffer.

+   > Within each region, I would use a priority queue for efficient pathfinding.
+Caching would be crucial for storing popular routes like "airport to downtown" or pre-computing distances between major cities saves massive computation since many users request similar routes.

+   > I would also use a hierarchical approach where highways and major roads have pre-computed shortcuts, so long-distance queries use the simplified highway network instead of examining millions of local streets.

+   > Breaking the graph into smaller pieces by geography or using natural boundaries like state lines would help distribute the workload across servers.